P-Sanket/APITestExerciseSln/README.md

 # Simple BDD API Testing

-The C# solution demonstrates a simple way to quickly get setup and start scripting API test scenarios which follow the popular BDD testing technique.
+This C# solution demonstrates a simple way to quickly get setup and start scripting API test scenarios which follow the popular BDD testing technique.

 ## Installation